shawnmckinney/fortress-saml-demo/README.md

 -------------------------------------------------------------------------------

-## How to test with security enabled
+## How to test fortress security with saml sso enabled

  1. Here are the user to role assignments: